 If you’re looking for a small personal loan, there are a few different types you can choose, all of which meet different needs.

 - Payday loans.
 These are small, short-term loans that you can use to cover expenses that arise before payday.
 These loans may be an option for people with negative listings on their credit file, as the eligibility requirements tend to focus on your income and ability to pay back the loan rather than your credit history.

 - Overdraft facilities.
 An overdraft gives you the option to withdraw more money than you have available in your account.
-The amount is quite small; usually, between $100 and $1,000 and you can overdraw up to an amount the lender predetermines, with set fees and rates.
+The amount is quite small, typically, between $100 and $1,000 and you can overdraw up to an amount the lender predetermines, with set fees and rates.

 - Cash advance.
 A cash advance involves withdrawing money from your credit card.
 This type of credit starts accruing interest straight away, usually more than 20% p.a.
-Learn more about a cash advance here.
+Learn more about cash advances.

 How can you compare small personal loans?